immutable/imx-core-sdk/examples/README.md

 ---

 # Examples
-This folder contains code examples on usage of `@imtbl/core-sdk`
+This folder contains code examples for usage of `@imtbl/core-sdk`

 # How to run the sample code